 The true need for penis enlargement is rare.
 According to the Urology Care Foundation (UCF), surgery is only necessary if a person has a condition called micropenis.
 This term describes a penis that is 7.5 centimeters or shorter when stretched.

 A penis that functions adequately for both sexual intercourse and urination does not require surgery.
-The authors of a 2020 review note that the majority of those seeking treatments for penis size have a penis within the normal, functioning range.
+The authors of a 2020 review noted that the majority of those seeking treatments for penis size have a penis within the normal, functioning range.

 There are a few different procedures for penis enlargement surgery, each of which has its own method.

-This type of surgery involves the insertion of a crescent-shaped piece of medical grade silicone under the penile skin to make the penis longer and wider.
+This type of surgery involves the insertion of a crescent-shaped piece of medical-grade silicone under the penile skin to make the penis longer and wider.